dinayrore/api_party/README.md

 # API Party!

-The program entitled `request.rb` is a basic program that utilizes option parser to gather data from a third party API (Pokéapi) AND very simple Rails API for Pokemon types (https://pokemon-types.herokuapp.com/types) to generate a Poke Report.
+The program entitled 'request.rb' is a basic program that utilizes option parser to gather data from a third party API (Pokéapi) AND very simple Rails API for Pokemon types (https://pokemon-types.herokuapp.com/types) to generate a Poke Report.
 Your Poke Report will include data about a Pokemon you request and what other types of Pokemon it is and is not suited to battle.

 ## Getting Started